 VEs in excess of 100% (over filling the cylinders) can be obtained by utilizing the energy contained in the moving air stream to over fill the cylinder.
 This is known as 'inertia supercharging'.
 Utilizing this "ram effect" will give you a really broad torque curve.

 CFM can give you a theoritical horsepower number (at the crankshaft), but without the proper air speed (velocity) all bets are off!
-Too slow the engine will be peaky and will not produce torque torque where you need it, or not at all.
+If it's too slow, the engine will be peaky and will not produce the torque where you need/want it, or not at all.
 If it's too fast, turbulence in the port will choke off the flow.
-It's a balancing act to get it right.
+It's a balancing act, you have to get it right.

 (potential) HP = .26 x CFM@28" For example: if you have an inteke runner/port flowing 300 @ 28",